Safety in NASCAR: Seats

 The seats that the drivers sit in have evolved over the past few years.
 Most of the seats found in the race cars wrap around the driver's rib cage.
 This provides some support during a crash, spreading the load out over the entire rib cage instead of letting it concentrate in a smaller area.
 Some of the newer seats wrap around the driver's shoulders as well, which provides better support because the shoulders are more durable than the rib cage.
-The introduction of carbon fiber seats has also helped improve safety, as carbon fiber absorbs more energy from an impact than the traditional aluminum seats.
+The introduction of carbon fiber seats has also helped improve safety, as carbon fiber absorbs more energy from an impact than traditional aluminum seats.

 Seat belts and harnesses

-NASCAR mandated five-point harnesses in 1993, then six-point harnesses in 2007 and the current seven-point harnesses in 2015.
-After a string of fatal accidents involving skull fractures, NASCAR has made it mandatory for the drivers to wear the HANS device, which reduces the risk of head and neck injuries in the event of a crash.
+NASCAR incorporated five-point harnesses for 1976.
+Then, they maintained six-point harnesses in 2007 and then the current seven-point harnesses in 2015.
+After a string of fatal accidents involving skull fractures, NASCAR has made it mandatory for drivers to wear the HANS device, which reduces the risk of head and neck injuries in the event of a crash.
 NASCAR also allowed the use of the Hutchens device but banned it in 2005 due to test failures.
+Currently, NASCAR permits any Frontal Head Restraint that is in compliance with FIA Standard 8858-2010.